Deforming Lie algebras to Frobenius integrable non-autonomous Hamiltonian systems: Introduction

-Within the above setup, the following definition of {\em Frobenius integrability} is naturally motivated by an important notion of an integrable distribution and by the Frobenius theorem from differential geometry, cf.\ e.g.\ \cite{Fecko, Lundell, mr, o}.
+We start by the following definition of \emph{Frobenius integrability} that is naturally motivated by an important notion of an integrable distribution and by the Frobenius theorem from differential geometry, cf.\ e.g.\ \cite{Fecko, Lundell, mr, o} and references therein.

 \begin{definition} A set of $n$ non-autonomous vector fields $Y_{i}(t_{1},\ldots,t_{n})$, each depending on $n$ parameters $t_{i}$, on a finite-dimensional manifold $M$ is called \emph{Frobenius integrable} if the following zero-curvature condition (Frobenius condition) holds: